synfinatic/aws-sso-cli/README.md

                       Duration: 120  # override default duration time in minutes

 Browser: <override path to browser>
-PrintUrl: [false|true]  # print URL instead of opening it in default browser
+PrintUrl: [false|true]  # print URL instead of opening it in the browser
 SecureStore: [json|file|keychain|kwallet|pass|secret-service|wincred]
 JsonStore: <path to json file>
 ```

+If `Browser` is not set, then your default browser will be used.
+Note that
+your browser needs to support Javascript for the AWS SSO user interface.

 `SecureStore` supports the following backends: